 Advise the patient to read the FDA-approved patient labeling (Patient Information).

 Explain the risks of lactic acidosis, its symptoms, and conditions that predispose to its development.
 Advise patients to discontinue Glucovance immediately and to promptly notify their healthcare provider practitioner if unexplained hyperventilation, myalgia, malaise, unusual somnolence, or other nonspecific symptoms occur.
 Counsel patients against excessive alcohol intake and inform patients about importance of regular testing of renal function while receiving Glucovance.

-Instruct patients to inform their doctor that they are taking Glucovance prior to any surgical or radiological procedure, as temporary discontinuation of Glucovance may be required until renal function has been confirmed to be normal [see Warnings and Precautions (5.1)].
+Instruct patients to inform their doctor that they are taking Glucovance prior to any surgical or radiological procedure, as temporary discontinuation may be required [see Warnings and Precautions (5.1)].

 Inform patients that hypoglycemia may occur when taking Glucovance.
 Explain to patients the risks of hypoglycemia, its symptoms and treatment, and conditions that predispose to its development [see Warnings and Precautions (5.2)].

 Inform patients that the administration of oral hypoglycemic drugs has been reported to be associated with increased cardiovascular mortality as compared to treatment with diet alone or diet plus insulin.
-Patients should be informed of the potential risks and benefits of glyburide and of alternative modes of therapy [see Warnings and Precautions (5.3)].
+Inform patients of the potential risks and benefits of glyburide and of alternative modes of therapy [see Warnings and Precautions (5.3)].